Centigrade/ngtx/README.md

 # ngtx

-ngtx stand for "Angular Testing XTension".
-With this helper, you as a Angular developer can wrote more easily Angular unit tests.
+ngtx stand for "Angular Testing xTensions" and aims to help making Angular unit testing easier to read and write.